hironobu-s/conoha-iso/README-en.md

 ### insert

 Insert an ISO image to your VPS.
-If you run it, The menu will be displayed to select ISO image.
+If you run it, The menu for selecting ISO image and VPS will be displayed.

 ```
 # ./conoha-iso insert